-(This is part 3 of our 4 part Alaska series)
+(This is part 3 of our 4 part Alaska road trip series)

 We ended our Alaskan trip as we started, visiting places that are not on the typical tourist itinerary and our next stop was decidedly atypical…Whittier!

 On the way to Whittier, we filled up our water bottles at a freshwater spring located just a few miles from Anchorage.
 A lone pipe protrudes from a granite cliff that has rushing glacial water that is divinely cold and refreshing.
-No filter needed.
+No filter needed. (update as of 2021 when we revisited Alaska, this pipe is gone!)
 Whittier was one of my favorite towns in Alaska because of the amazing luck we had with wildlife and auroras there.
 It’s a sleepy town with a population of 200 on Prince William Sound.
 Getting there is an adventure.
-You could arrive by sea, but the only other option is a one lane, one way 2.5 mile tunnel ($13 roundtrip).
+You could arrive by sea, but the only other option is a one lane, one way 2.5 mile tunnel through the mountain ($13 roundtrip).
 They change the direction of traffic every 30 minutes.
 All of the town’s residents live in a converted army barracks which also has a convenience store and a laundromat so residents can stay indoors when the frequent gusty winds strike.

 Phillips Cruises and Tours